mj3b/rgds/docs/ai-checks/ind-dependency-summary-0005.md

 # AI Dependency Summary — RGDS-DEC-0005

 **Artifact type:** Informational dependency snapshot
-**Decision linkage:** RGDS-DEC-0005
+**Decision linkage:** RGDS-DEC-0005 (informational only; not part of the decision record)
+**Reviewed by:** Human stakeholders only
 **Authority:** None (non-decision-support)

 ---

 ## Purpose

-This artifact provides a **concise, human-reviewable summary** of rate-limiting dependencies that materially affect the IND Readiness Gate.
+This artifact provides a **concise, human-reviewable snapshot** of rate-limiting dependencies that materially affect the IND Readiness Gate.

 It exists to:
 - surface dependencies that constrain decision timing
 - support triage under compressed timelines
-- make propagation risk visible at decision time
+- make downstream propagation risk visible at decision time

 This artifact does **not** replace the integrated project plan.
 It does **not** assign ownership or approve changes.

 ---

-## Scope and ownership
+## Scope and use constraints

 - Informational only
-- Reviewed by human stakeholders
+- Must be reviewed by human stakeholders
-- The **Program Manager** and **Submission Manager** own the integrated plan
+- Program and Submission Managers remain owners of the integrated plan
 - Dependencies summarized here must be reconciled with the Decision Log

-AI assistance may be used to draft this summary.
-Humans determine relevance, materiality, and action.
+AI assistance may be used to draft this summary, but **humans determine relevance, materiality, and action**.

 ---